Raymond James' Take on This Canadian Energy Company

-According to TipRanks.com, Molchanov is a 4-star analyst with an average return of 6.4% and a 55.5% success rate.
-Molchanov covers the Utilities sector, focusing on stocks such as Petroleo Brasileiro SA- Petrobras, Maxeon Solar Technologies, and Nextera Energy Partners.
+According to TipRanks.com, Freeman ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -22.1% and a 19.2% success rate.
+Freeman covers the Utilities sector, focusing on stocks such as Black Stone Minerals, Southwestern Energy, and Matador Resources.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Enphase Energy with a $106.25 average price target, representing a 2.8% upside.
-In a report issued on October 26, Credit Suisse also maintained a Hold rating on the stock with a $89.00 price target.
+Viper Energy has an analyst consensus of Moderate Buy, with a price target consensus of $13.20, implying an 83.6% upside from current levels.
+In a report released today, Northland Securities also maintained a Buy rating on the stock with a $14.00 price target.

 See today’s analyst top recommended stocks >>

+Based on Viper Energy’s latest earnings release for the quarter ending June 30, the company reported a quarterly revenue of $32.47 million and GAAP net loss of $21.75 million.
+In comparison, last year the company earned revenue of $72.19 million and had a net profit of $2.27 million.

-Based on the recent corporate insider activity of 60 insiders, corporate insider sentiment is positive on the stock.
-This means that over the past quarter there has been an increase of insiders buying their shares of ENPH in relation to earlier this year.
-Last month, Benjamin John Kortlang, a Director at ENPH bought 53,704 shares for a total of $476,374.
+Based on the recent corporate insider activity of 9 insiders, corporate insider sentiment is positive on the stock.
+This means that over the past quarter there has been an increase of insiders buying their shares of VNOM in relation to earlier this year.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.